kasperkamperman/Particle-RGB-RemoteControl/readme.md

 # Particle Photon RGB Remote Control (Local/Cloud)

-This is a demonstrator app.
-It shows how to control the Particle RGB led over the Cloud and over a Local network.
+This is a demonstrator web application.
+It shows how to control the Particle RGB led over the Cloud and over a Local network [See the video on YouTube.](https://youtu.be/cAb57_Jmu3o).

 More information about the creation and development process in the articles on my website: